What to Know About Breast Implants

 - Rupture (tears or holes in the shell) of saline and silicone gel-filled implants

 - Deflation (with visible change to breast size) of saline-filled implants

 - Silent (without symptoms) rupture of silicone gel-filled implants

 The silicone used for breast implants is different than injectable silicone.
 Injectable silicone is not FDA-approved for breast augmentation, breast reconstruction, or for body contouring.

 The longer you have breast implants, the greater the chances are that you will develop complications, some of which will require more surgery.

-The life of breast implants varies by person and can’t be predicted.
-That means everyone with breast implants can face additional surgeries, but no one can predict when.
+The life of breast implants varies by person and cannot be predicted.
+That means everyone with breast implants may need additional surgeries, but no one can predict when.
 Patients can also request additional surgeries to modify the aesthetic outcome, such as size or shape.